mikeghen/eth2-kubernetes/README.md

 Successfully updated validator_definitions.yml.
 ```

-6. Confirm `pyrmont/validators/validator_definitions.yaml` exists and that there is a directory in `pyrmont/validators` for the validator that contains the keystore file.
+6. Confirm `prater/validators/validator_definitions.yaml` exists and that there is a directory in `prater/validators` for the validator that contains the keystore file.
 For example:

 ```
-├── pyrmont
+├── prater
     └── validators
     |   └── 0xaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
     └── keystore-XXXXXX.json